librato/api-docs/source/includes/_dashboards.md

 POST https://metrics-api.librato.com/v1/dashboards
 ```

->Create a dashboard with name CPUs containing the instruments identified by IDs 4, 87, and 9, in that order (using Form-Encoded params)
+>Example Request: Create a dashboard with name CPUs containing the instruments identified by IDs 4, 87, and 9, in that order.

 ```shell
 curl \